-- Black men represented almost one-third (31 percent) of all new HIV infections in the United States in 2010.
-Gay and bisexual men comprised the vast majority (72 percent) of infections among black men.
+- Black men account for almost one-third (31 percent) of all new HIV infections in the United States.

-- Black women accounted for 13 percent of all new HIV infections in the United States in 2010 and nearly two-thirds (64 percent) of all new infections among women.
-Most black women (87 percent) were infected through heterosexual sex.
+- Black women accounted for 13 percent of all new HIV infections and the majority (64 percent) of all new infections among women overall.

 Plan or participate in an HIV awareness and testing event.
 Collective action by everyone affected or infected by HIV is one of our most powerful weapons against this epidemic.

 - Review the toolkit for resources to guide your activity planning.